 We like to have keto coconut shrimp for special occasions and events because it just seems fancy!
 Don’t worry, though; it’s not so fancy that your kids won’t eat it.
 They will actually gobble up every crumb of this low carb coconut shrimp recipe and wish they had more.

 If you haven’t bought an air fryer yet, you should really jump on the bandwagon.
 Once you taste the food you can make in it and bite into that incredible crunch; you will be hooked.
 Try my air fryer fried pickles while you are at it.
 They are really good.

 How To Make Keto Coconut Shrimp

-Making this coconut shrimp in the air fryer couldn’t be any easier.
+Making this gluten free coconut shrimp keto friendly in the air fryer couldn’t be any easier.
 I am sure you are going to be so glad you tried it, and it will quickly become a new favorite method for preparing shrimp.

 First Step: Turn your air fryer onto 350 degrees F.

 Second Step: Mix together the egg and heavy cream in a shallow bowl using a whisk.

 Third Step: Combine the pork rinds, unsweetened shredded coconut flakes, paprika, garlic powder, pepper, and salt in a separate bowl.
 Make sure all the ingredients are well combined.
 This breading is the key to great keto coconut shrimp!

 Expert Tip: if it seems like the breading isn't sticking to the shrimp you can coat the shrimp in coconut flour before dipping in the egg mixture,

 Fourth Step: Take the shrimp by the tail and dip it into the egg mixture.
 Then dip it into the pork rind mixture.
 Repeat until all the shrimp have been coated.